Intentionality in Virtual Work: Clarifying Digital Product Delivery

 - Proper record keeping for both seller and client.

-With tangible goods, you usually get proof of shipping and delivery, like tracking numbers and photos of the package left on the buyer’s doorstep.
-Virtual deliverables aren’t so simple.
-The seller must provide proof of completion, delivery, and receipt for their own records, the client’s records, and any authorities that might need to view it.
+You usually get proof of shipping and delivery with tangible goods, like tracking numbers and photos of the package left on the buyer’s doorstep.
+However, virtual deliverables aren’t so simple.
+The seller must provide proof of completion, delivery, and receipt for their records, the client’s records, and any authorities needing to view them.

 Some points of information that virtual sellers collect for proof of digital product delivery: